Connect with others who understand.

 Several medications used to treat MS can cause hives as a side effect.
 Although this may not happen with everyone, talk to your doctor right away if you develop hives after starting a new MS treatment.

-The majority of these medications are disease-modifying therapies — they all change the immune system to fight MS. Sometimes, these modifications can trigger the release of histamine, which can lead to hives.
+The majority of these medications are disease-modifying therapies, which means they all change the immune system to fight MS. Sometimes, these modifications can trigger the release of histamine, which can lead to hives.

-Medications that may cause hives include (but are not limited to):
+Medications that may cause hives or a skin rash include but are not limited to:

 Allergic Reactions

 Many people experience hives as an allergic reaction.
 This can be due to medication, as one of the above members reported.
 However, any allergic reaction can cause hives.
-People can develop hives as a response to foods, pollen, pet dander, and other allergens.
+People can develop hives as a response to:

 Certain Illnesses

-Some people break out in hives when they have certain illnesses, like the flu, COVID-19, or even a urinary tract infection.
-This may happen every time they get sick, or only occasionally.
+Some people break out in hives when they have certain illnesses, like strep throat, COVID-19, or even a urinary tract infection.
+This may happen every time they get sick or only occasionally.

 Responses to the Environment

-You can develop hives when you are too hot, too cold, too sweaty, or too stressed.
+You can develop hives when you’re too hot, too cold, too sweaty, or too stressed.
 Exposure to sunlight can also cause hives under certain circumstances.
-Some people wind up with hives when a belt, strap, or another item of clothing is pressing into and irritating their skin.
+Some people wind up with hives when a belt, a strap, or another item of clothing is pressing into and irritating their skin.

 How To Manage Hives

 The key to treating hives is to find out what is triggering them and avoid these triggers.
 This process may take trial and error.
-Your doctor or dermatologist can help you determine what particular substances or situations trigger your hives.
+Your doctor or dermatologist will review your medical history and can help you determine what particular substances or situations trigger your hives.

 Antihistamines

-Your doctor may prescribe or recommend over-the-counter antihistamines.
+Your doctor may prescribe or recommend over-the-counter antihistamines, like diphenhydramine (Benadryl).
 These medications reduce the histamines in your system, helping to alleviate the itching and discomfort associated with hives.
 Stronger antihistamines are also available with a prescription.

 Steroids